iot-router/perenio.elegance/README.md

 - [More to come]()
   - Whatever is needed ...

-## How do I distribute my LXC Application package to the users' Perenio IoT router(s)?
+## How do I distribute my LXC Application Packages to my users' Perenio IoT router(s)?

 ### Option 1: Direct local loading via the WEB interface of the router